archbardinexile/BGCL/_posts/2024-09-16-blood-hunter.md

 When you join this order at 3rd level, you learn the Rite of the Dusk as part of your Crimson Rite feature.
 When you activate the Rite of the Dusk, the extra damage dealt by your rite is poison damage.
 Additionally, while that rite is active on your weapon, you gain the following benefits:

-- Your weapon disperses fog within a 20-foot radius.
+- Your weapon disperses fog in a 20-foot radius.
 The fog reforms behind you as you move through it.
-- You have resistance to poison damage.
+- Creatures hit with your weapon must succeed on a Constitution saving throw or be poisoned for 1 hour.
-- When you hit an aberration with a weapon for which the Rite of the Dusk is active, you roll an additional hemocraft die when determining the extra damage from the rite.
+- When you hit a poisoned creature with your weapon, roll an additional hemocraft die when determining the extra damage from the rite.

-##### **Feature**
+##### **Aberrant Sight**

-Starting at 3rd level,
+Starting at 3rd level, you can see a faint aura around poisoned creatures to a distance of 120 feet.
+Your sight can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.
+You can see poisoned creatures normally in darkness, both magical and nonmagical.

 ##### **Psychotic Rebuke**